Chantz-J/auth0-app-client-actions/README.md

 Upon successfully authenticating, the endpoint will recieve a bearer token, which the server can then use to fetch all deployed clients and actions from the tenant.

-This script assumes (and only handles) the code blocks of the user's actions that make reference to a client(s) via the `client_id`.
-It will use the client's ID as a substring to search for, within the action's code block (string).
+This script assumes (and only handles) the code blocks of the user's actions that make reference to a client(s) via the `name`.
+It will use the client's name as a substring to search for, within the action's code block (string).

 Afterwards, it will console.log a dymanic list of tenant's actions, the client they reference, and their supported triggers.